Xilinx-CNS/sfptpd/README.md

 ## Footnotes

 ```
-SPDX-License-Identifier: BSD-3-Clause AND BSD-2-Clause AND NTP AND ISC
+SPDX-License-Identifier: BSD-3-Clause
 SPDX-FileCopyrightText: (c) Copyright 2013-2024 Advanced Micro Devices, Inc.
 ```

+This software is licensed as BSD-3-Clause AND BSD-2-Clause AND NTP AND ISC.
 See [LICENSE](LICENSE) file for details.